shashankp28/mystic-bot/README.md

-# chess-bot
+# mystic-bot

-A simple bot to play chess
+A simple bot to play chess using Rust